dbcrossbar/dbcrossbar/README.md

 # `schemaconv`: Tools for converting between database table schemas (WIP)

 This tool is intended to help convert between schema formats.
 It's still very incomplete.
+Right now, `schemaconv` is most useful for moving data from PostgreSQL to Google's BigQuery.

 Installation: